-Barry Moser papers
+Barry Moser papers May be restricted

 The papers of Barry Moser contain correspondence, art work, woodcuts, and illustrated books in all stages of manufacture from typescript to finished copy.
 The correspondence is arranged alphabetically and contains both professional and personal letters, mostly for the years 1970-1979.
 Correspondence related to a specific work is filed with those works.
 The works are arranged alphabetically in two groups, regular and oversized.
 "Alice's Adventures in Wonderland" will be found in both the regular and oversized works, and "The Aenid" and "Inferno" are in oversized boxes only.
 The works range in size and complexity from the short typescript for "Homage to Mondrian" to the boxes of woodblocks and printed material for "Alice's Adventures in Wonderland" and the folders of correspondence and reference material for "Moby Dick".
 Of interest is the "Moby Dick" correspondence, which displays the difficulties, including legal action, of the cross-country collaboration between Moser as illustrator and Andrew Hoyam as designer and publisher.